MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 #### 7.2.4.4.
 Type FileTransferData

-**Description:** Defines place where the report content should be stored.
+**Description:** Defines the place where the report content should be stored.
 <table id="T_FileTransferData">
     <thead style="font-weight:bold;">
         <tr>